ayankhanakaak/Full-SBS-to-Red-Cyan-Anaglyph-Advanced/README.md

 ## Usage

 1. **Clone or download** this repository.
-2. **Move in directory** where `Full SBS to Red-Cyan Anaglyph Advanced - V.22.08.2025-1.py` is located.
+2. **Move inside the directory** where `Full SBS to Red-Cyan Anaglyph Advanced - V.22.08.2025-1.py` is located.
 3. **Run the application:**

    ```